takigava/GlyphLoader/README.md

 ## Building

-GlyphLoader is built using the Visual Studio Community 2019.
+GlyphLoader Core is built using the Visual Studio Community 2022.